pt-gregc/ADF/trunk/extensions/customfields/object_list_builder/readme.txt

 	Legend:
-		formatName - unique name for the format displayName - display name for the format shown in ckEditor and ObjectListBuilder dialog structure - structure of format, all of the data is wrapped in a CDATA to allow for special characters isDefault - boolean flag indicating if this format should be the default format wrapperTag - used by ckEditor. ckEditor generates valid HTML and if you put tags like H1-H6 or any block level tags, make sure the wrapperTag is also a block level tag.
+		formatName - unique name for the format displayName - display name for the format shown in ckEditor and ObjectListBuilder dialog structure - structure of format
+		isDefault - boolean flag indicating if this format should be the default format wrapperTag - used by ckEditor. ckEditor generates valid HTML and if you put tags like H1-H6 or any block level tags, make sure the 			    wrapperTag is also a block level tag.
 Default wrapperTag is Div.

-	Standard Example Config file:
+	Standard Config file:
 		/ADF/extensions/customfields/object_list_builder/listFormats.xml

-	Custom Example Config File:
+	Example File:
 		/ADF/extensions/customfields/object_list_builder/site-files/_cs_apps/config/courseListFormats.xml

-6. Create a configuration component in your site's "/_cs_apps/components/" directory Name this component based on your Global Custom Element (Eg. courseListBuilder.cfc) Set the CFC's extends attribute to: extends="ADF.lib.fields.objectListBuilder_1_0" (objectListBuilder_1_0 is a new component added to ADF v1.8.1)
-		Create a <cfscript> block at the top of the configuration component Add the follow following variables and set values for each:
+6. Create a configuration component in your site's "/_cs_apps/components/" directory Name this component based on your Global Custom Element (Eg. courseListBuilder.cfc) Set the the CFCs extends to: extends="ADF.lib.fields.objectListBuilder_1_0" Create a <cfscript> block at the top of the configuration component Add the follow following variables and set values for each:

-			variables.cftPath  // path to the ObjectListBuilder custom field type Eg: "/ADF/extensions/customfields/object_list_builder";
+			variables.cftPath  // path to the ObjectListBuilder custom element Eg: "/ADF/extensions/customfields/object_list_builder";
 			variables.ceID // ID of source customElement Eg: 4032;
-			variables.customElement // Name of the source customElement Eg: "CourseListBuilder";
+			variables.customElement // Name of the source customElement Eg: "courseRecords";
 			variables.searchFields // Searchable fields in source customElement, used by bloodhound and typeahead in the ObjectListBuilder dialog Eg: "CourseID,CourseInstructor,CourseTitle";
 			variables.IDField // UniqueID in the source customElement Eg: "CourseID";
 			variables.orderByClause // source customElement column.
 This should be present in variables.columnList and variables.searchFields Eg: "CourseTitle ASC";